Equality Ride Houses

 We hear you.
 Based on your feedback, we are debuting the Next Generation Equality Ride.

 The Equality Ride is utilizing regional leadership teams called “Crews” comprised of students, alumni, and community activists to become the Riders themselves.
 As much as possible, we want the people who live, work and study in the conservative sectors we visit to be in charge of the programming.
-Through this alliance model, we can still reach 10 to 20 schools per year through localized team efforts that allow for participants to be as public or as “behind the scenes” as they want to be.
+These localized team efforts that allow for participants to be as public or as “behind the scenes” as they want to be.
+Crews will live and/or work in Equality Ride House that serve as the central organizing hub for all the volunteers working on this project together.

 Shift #2: Introducing an Intersectional Approach